slabys/mois/backend/README.md

 2. Start `database` using `docker compose up -d database`.
 It uses `.env` file to set database and it's access.
 3. Start any app from `apps/` using `pnpm start:dev <app_name>` or `PORT=4001 pnpm start:dev <app_name>` to change
    listening port.
-4. Now API should be accesible on https://localhost:4000, if PORT is not changed.
+4. Now API should be accessible on https://localhost:4000, if PORT is not changed.

 ## Documentation

 Documentation is running at `/docs`.
 Usually `http://localhost:4000/docs`.

 ## Apps